Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

 \subsection{Host Galaxies}

 The host galaxy for all \numFullHostSample\ SNeIa was identified from the IAU list of supernovae\footnote{\url{http://www.cbat.eps.harvard.edu/lists/Supernovae.html}} and the NASA Extragalactic Database (NED)\footnote{\url{http://ned.ipac.caltech.edu/}}.
-We used the heliocentric redshift for each galaxy recorded in NED.
-If NED did not have a spectroscopic redshift, we recorded the redshift from the hosted supernova from the classification spectrum.
+The procedure to confirm a host galaxy started with either the suggested host from the transient announcement or a distance search in NED.
+We confirmed each host redshift matched the supernova redshift and visually examined other potential hosts in the vicinity.
+We used NED to collect the host galaxy name, coordinates, and the heliocentric redshift for each galaxy.
+If NED did not have a spectroscopic redshift, we recorded the redshift of the hosted supernova from the classification spectrum.

-We obtained optical photometry from the SDSS Data Release 13~\citep{DR13} via the CasJobs\footnote{\url{http://skyserver.sdss.org/CasJobs/}} website.
-We used the $ugriz$ ``modelMag'' magnitudes, which are based on the best fit ``de Vaucouleurs'' or ``Exponential'' profile in the $r$-band.
+We obtained optical photometry from the SDSS Data Release 13~\citep{DR13}, the DECam Legacy Survey~\citep[DECaLS;][]{Dey19}, and the Pan-STARRS1 Data Release 2~\citep[PS1;][]{Chambers16,Flewelling16,Magnier16}.
+The SDSS and PS1 photometry were downloaded using their respective CasJobs\footnote{\url{http://skyserver.sdss.org/CasJobs/}, \url{http://mastweb.stsci.edu/ps1casjobs/}} websites.
+For SDSS photometry, we used the $ugriz$ ``modelMag'' magnitudes, which are based on the best fit de Vaucouleurs or Exponential profile in the $r$-band.
 Though ``cmodelMag'' magnitudes give a more accurate description of the total flux in each filter, ``modelMag'' magnitudes are better for color studies because the flux is measured consistently across all filters~\citep{Stoughton02}.

-We applied the SDSS ``clean photometry requirements'' that all objects are from the Primary table, are not marked has having deblending issues, cosmic rays, or other interpolation problems.
-17 host galaxies had photometry that we did not include because they did not meet these ``clean photometry requirements'' quality cuts.
+We also obtained the PS1 stacked Kron~\citep{Kron80} magnitudes\footnote{We tested a procedure to recreate a ``modelMag'' with PS1 de Vaucouleurs and Exponential profile fits.
+We measured these masses to have the largest bias compared to SDSS.
+There was enough coverage from the Kron magnitudes that we did not need to use the PS1 modelMags.}, which uses the first moment of an image to determine the radius out to which flux should be integrated.
+This photometry and the masses derived using them are referred to as ``PS1''.
+PS1 does not always have all five $grizy$ magnitudes for all of our objects.
+If $gi$~magnitudes were not available in PS1, we did not use that host galaxy photometry as we could not calculate extinction coefficients~\citep{Tonry12}.

+We used the Astro Data Lab at NSF's National Optical-Infrared Astronomy Research Laboratory cross-match service\footnote{\url{https://datalab.noirlab.edu/xmatch.php}} to query the DECaLS catalog.
+DECaLS uses Tractor~\citep{Lang} to fit a morphological type to each source and then extracts the photometry measured in AB magnitudes This method is conceptually similar to what is done in SDSS.
+We only use the optical filters available ($grz$) from DECaLS.